dimajix/flowman/docs/spec/target/sftpUpload.md

 # SFTP Upload Target
-The SFTP upload target is used for uploading data which resides either on the local machine or in a Hadoop compatible filesystem (HDFS, S3, ...) to an external SFTP server.
+The SFTP upload target is used for uploading data which resides either on the local machine or in a Hadoop compatible file system (HDFS, S3, ...) to an external SFTP server.

 ## Plugin
 The `sftpUpload` target is provided by the [SFTP Plugin](../../plugins/sftp.md), which needs to be enabled in your